mcordingley/LaravelSapient/README.md

 ## Using Your Stored Keys With Sapient

-If your project is also using Sapient for creating requests, you can and should use your generated keys with it.
+If your project is also using Sapient for creating requests to other servers and processing their responses, you can and should use your generated keys with it.
 Simply use Laravel's container to resolve Sapient's cryptography key objects.
 They will be loaded with your keys from your configuration.